 By embedding one of these behavior tracking programs into the digital classroom with the LiveTiles Mosaic navigation tool, educators can seamlessly integrate their points and rewards system with other aspects of the digital classroom like class notes, assignments and even video.

-The screen shot below provides a powerful example of what an engaging digital classroom can look like.
-Within minutes, educators can drag and drop preconfigured Office 365 apps like OneNote to enhance their students’ learning experience.
+The screen shot of Box Hill Institute‘s intranet below provides a powerful example of what an engaging digital school platform can look like.
 By picking which educational tools to place in the digital classroom, educators provide a personalized learning experience for their students.

 But not all faculty feedback on behavior tracking education technology is good.
 There are a contingent of educators that have rejected these platforms on the basis that they can do more harm than good.